Waste King vs. InSinkErator Garbage Disposals

 Additionally, for both brands consumers reported clogs and jams that happened frequently or were not easily fixed.
-Furthermore consumers voiced their disappointment with the limited range of problems covered by the warranty of InSinkErator and Waste King after they received a defective or short-lived device or were delivered missing/defective parts.
+Furthermore, consumers voiced their disappointment with the limited range of problems covered by the warranty of InSinkErator and Waste King after they received a defective or short-lived device or were delivered missing/defective parts.

-Moreover, problems with the installation seemed to be a common complication due to “poor manuals” from Waste King and InSinkErator’s Quick Lock technology which appears to be less quick and easy than intended.
+Moreover, problems with the installation seemed to be a common complication due to “poor manuals” from Waste King and InSinkErator’s Quick-Lock technology which appears to be less quick and easy than intended.

-Finally people noticed that the EZ-mount isn’t very durable, because of its plastic build.
+Finally, people noticed that the EZ-mount isn’t very durable, because of its plastic build.

-One additional issue that became apparent is that in rare cases disposers from both brands can have leaks which can damage your kitchen cupboard/cabinet, your wooden floors or worse.
+One additional issue that became apparent is that in rare cases disposers from both brands can have leaks that can damage your kitchen cupboard/cabinet, your wooden floors or worse.
 The cause of these leaks can be damaged material or poor installation in which case the entire disposer could come loose.
-In an InSinkErator disposer this damage tends to be on the inside of the machine and the motor, while Waste King disposers more commonly have a damaged exterior shell or the grinding chamber.
+In an InSinkErator disposer, this damage tends to be on the inside of the machine and the motor, while Waste King disposers more commonly have a damaged exterior shell or the grinding chamber.

 Overall, both manufacturers have consumer reviews on Amazon that describe all of the above-mentioned issues.
-While InSinkErator in rare cases have internal problems with the lesser motor causing the disposal to break or get jammed, Waste King appears to have more problems with the exterior due to the less durable material causing problems such as cracks in its plastic shell which a cause the second problem, leaks.
+While InSinkErator in rare cases, has internal problems with the lesser motor causing the disposal to break or get jammed, Waste King appears to have more problems with the exterior due to the less durable material causing problems such as cracks in its plastic shell which a cause the second problem, leaks.
 Even though this part of the blog focused on flaws of the two garbage disposals manufacturers the positive consumer reviews and comments definitely outweigh the negative ones.

 The overall impression is that consumers are very satisfied with their household food waste disposals, but what about the commercial and industrial level disposals that both brands have developed?